ama2012/teaching_assistant_robot/lessons/physics/year_1_chapter_34_the_big_bang.md

 Key points for 1st Year Earth and Space topic The Big Bang.

-- Terminology
+Terminology
- Galaxies : a huge collection of gas, dust, and billions of stars and their solar systems, all held together by gravity.
+- - Galaxies : a huge collection of gas, dust, and billions of stars and their solar systems, all held together by gravity.
- Solar System : consists of a sun and everything that orbits it.
+- - Solar System : consists of a sun and everything that orbits it.
- Astronomer : a person who studies astronomy.
+- - Astronomer : a person who studies astronomy.
- Expanding universe : the discovery that all objects in the universe are moving away from each other.
+- - Expanding universe : the discovery that all objects in the universe are moving away from each other.
- Singularity : a zone that was the origin of the universe, it is very very small, very very dense and very very hot.
+- - Singularity : a zone that was the origin of the universe, it is very very small, very very dense and very very hot.
- Gravity :  a force that pulls particles together.
+- - Gravity :  a force that pulls particles together.

 - The universe is a huge area of space within which all the galaxies, stars and solar systems are found.
 - Scientists believe there was a beginning to the universe.